Economics (ECON)

 Prerequisites: Restricted to upper-division standing; ECON 101, ECON 102, and ECON 311 or DS 212 or MATH 124 or equivalents.

-Evaluation of causal relationships between economic factors using experimental data, design, and analysis of experiments.
-Causal inference using observational data and non-experimental and quasi-experimental inference methods.
-Evaluation of incentives and outcomes in agent-based models through simulations and static and adaptive systems.
-Techniques and technologies for analysis of experimental data, observational data, and agent-based simulations.
+Evaluation of causal relationships between economic factors using experimental data.
+Design and analysis of experiments.
+Causal inference using observational data.
+Non-experimental and quasi-experimental inference methods.
+Predictive and causal inference using other advanced data and simulation methods.
+Techniques and technologies for analysis of experimental data, observational data, predictions, and simulations.

 ECON 620 Economic Development (Units: 3)